israel-c-ribeiro/israel-c-ribeiro/README.md

 ## 🧪 Research Highlights

 - **2D Perovskites**: Investigating the structural, energetic, and optoelectronic properties of ultrathin organic-inorganic hybrid perovskites through DFT simulations.
-- **Passivation Studies**: Examining single-atom metal and organic cations passivation effects on perovskite surfaces to improve stability and efficiency.
+- **Passivation Studies**: Examining the role of transition metal, alkali and organic cations passivation on perovskites surfaces.
-- **Film Thickness Analysis**: Unveiling the relationship between perovskites thin film thickness and material properties for photovoltaic applications.
+- **Film Thickness Analysis**: Unveiling the relationship between perovskites thin film thickness and optoelectronic properties for photovoltaic applications.
+- **Machine Learning**: The application of machine learning techniques and data science methodologies to predict and analyze the properties of semiconductor materials.

 ### 📰 Selected Publications
 1. **Impact of Thin Film Thickness on the Structural, Energetic, and Optoelectronic Properties of Two-Dimensional Perovskites**